Updated March 12, 2019 – Film added to list.

 12. The Founder

 What happens when you invite the fox into the hen house?
 It’s often said business partnerships are akin to marriage.
-Meet the McDonalds brothers, who pioneered the concept of the assembly line and restaurant creating “fast food.”
-Learn from their strengths and shortcomings depicting how they lost it all right under their feet.
+Meet the McDonalds brothers, who pioneered the concept of the fast food assembly line.
+Learn from their strengths and shortcomings depicting how they lost it all right under their noses.
 Protect your vision and business from sharks.

 13. The Company Men

 In the corporate world, only the few are lucky enough to land safely with a golden parachute upon hearing the words “downsizing” and “layoffs.”
-Watch how quickly life can change when you’re not prepared for the unexpected unemployment interruption to one’s career.
+Watch how quickly life can change when you’re not prepared for the unexpected unemployment interruption in the height of one’s career.
 The Company Men follows the lives of corporate associates to high level execs and owners navigating their lives after being laid off in their mid-30’s to late 50’s.